-Many local governments have actively engaged in a variety of programs and activities to reduce waste going to landfills, mainly through recycling and composting activities.
-While it is outside of the scope of this Protocol to provide quantification methodologies to estimate the GHG reductions or benefits associated with these waste-reducing activities, we do plan to explore developing such methodologies as part of the community-level protocol process.
-Information about your local government's recycling and composting activities can be reported optionally.
+Many local governments have actively engaged in a variety of programs and activities to reduce waste going to landfills, mainly through recycling and composting activities. it is, however, outside of the scope of this Protocol to provide quantification methodologies to estimate the GHG reductions or benefits associated with these waste-reducing activities Information, about your local government's recycling and composting activities can be reported optionally.

-Note: If your local government operates a solid waste facility that includes co-generation or power generation operations with a nameplate capacity of 1 MW or higher and emits at least 2,500 metric tons of CO2 per year, or a stationary combustion source that emits over 25,000 metric tons of CO2 per year, you will be subject to ARB's mandatory reporting regulation under AB 32.
+Note: If your local government operates a solid waste facility that includes co-generation or power generation operations with a nameplate capacity of 1 MW or higher and emits at least 2,500 metric tons of $CO_2$ per year, or a stationary combustion source that emits over 25,000 metric tons of $CO_2$ per year, you will be subject to ARB's mandatory reporting regulation under AB 32.
 The regulation has additional reporting requirements beyond what is described in this Protocol.

-For more information, see Appendix A and to download the mandatory reporting requirements, visit www.arb.ca.gov/cc/reporting/ghg-rep/ghg-rep.htm.
+For more information, see Appendix A and to download the mandatory reporting requirements, visit www.arb.ca.gov/cc/reporting/ghg-rep/ghgrep.htm.